TITLE 89: SOCIAL SERVICES

 E) Failure to meet or maintain other credential and enrollment requirements set forth in this Section.

 3) The following shall also result in termination of a provider's credential and enrollment:

-A) Failure to comply with provisions of this Part, or with Early Intervention Service Provider Agreements, or with other laws and regulations relevant to the services for which there is a credential.
+A) Failure to comply with provisions of this Part, or with EI Service Provider Agreements, or with other laws and regulations relevant to the services for which there is a credential.